Aniket-pd/Spotlight-Search/COMMAND_DEVELOPMENT.md

 ## 4. Wire Optional UI or Telemetry Hooks

-If the new command needs additional UI behavior (such as rendering a custom result tile) update `content.js` accordingly.
-Ensure any new CSS follows the conventions in `styles.css` (BEM-like class names prefixed with `spotlight-`).
+If the new command needs additional UI behavior (such as rendering a custom result tile) update `src/content/index.js` accordingly.
+Ensure any new CSS follows the conventions in `src/content/styles.css` (BEM-like class names prefixed with `spotlight-`).

 ## 5. Validate the Experience